 sudo apt install libncurses-dev

-I added these paths to my .bashrc
+I added these paths to my .bashrc, following the Pintos installation instructions:

 # Pintos project